binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 {% highlight bash %}
 hello_world () {
-  local hello_world_text
+  local text

-  hello_world_text="hello, world!"
+  text="hello, world!"
   echo $hello_world_text
 }
 {% endhighlight %}

 Declaring a variable local means that you'll never change it outside of your scope by accident, and that when your function ends, the variable ends with it.
-This protects globals and variables in calling scopes.

-If you don't do this, you are potentially messing with variables in a caller's scope, and that makes your code untrustworthy to be reused by others.
+The second thing to do would be to protect your local variables from changes by the functions you call.

-The second thing to do is to protect your local variables from changes by the functions you call.
 How?
-Well, there's nothing you can do to guarantee that.
-The only thing you can do is to call code written by someone who follows the same practices.
-Really that's the only thing you can do, since dynamic scoping simply won't protect your variables from being messed with.
+Unfortunately it can't be guaranteed.
+You can only do the next best thing, which is to make sure the code you call was authored by someone who follows the same practices you do.

 Continue with [part 21] - environment variables